Conference Program

 1. The Attachment Between a Care Worker and a Child: The Case of Japanese Childhood Education, Noriko Tagawa, Nagoya University of Economics, Japan, (In-person presentation)

-2. Pedagogical love in the teaching of The Educational Program for Sami Curators, Marija Griniuk, Sami Center for Contemporary Art, Norway, (In-person presentation)
+2. Pedagogical love in the teaching of The Educational Program for Sami Curators, Marija Griniuk, Sami Center for Contemporary Art, Norway, (Online presentation)

 3. Actional love and effective altruism in dealing with “difficult” clients, Hans-Jörg Lütgerhorst, Akademie für Verhaltenstherapie Köln/ Germany, Germany, (In-person presentation)